Women of Wrestling: Controversy

 The professional women's wrestling industry has a fair share of controversy associated with it across several decades and Women of Wrestling has had their fair share of controversy associated with the program.

 In 2020, professional wrestler Tessa Blanchard was under scrutiny for allegations of racism and bullying.
 After this controversy she was featured on Women of Wrestling as a rehabilitation project for her; yet this eventually led to a falling out between the two resulting in Blanchard being cut from the program.
 Many wrestlers have spoken out against Blanchard, yet Women of Wrestling has not made an official statement regarding her disappearance.

 Current controversy surrounds the removal of the Tonga Twins from the program in 2024 as they have allegations of bullying and intentionally hurting other wrestlers.
 It is unclear whether the Tonga Twins were pushed to leave or otherwise fired by WOW.
 Many WOW wrestlers have spoken out against the Tonga Twins, including Princess Aussie and Wrecking Ball.
 The Tonga Twins last criticized the Women of Wrestling program for character defamation and have since not released a public statement regarding their experience on the show.
 The Women of Wrestling program has not released an official statement regarding the removal of the Tonga Twins either.

-WOW Trios Tag Team Title History
+WOW World Trios Title History

-The WOW Trios Tag Team Championship is a women's professional wrestling tag team championship created and promoted by the American professional wrestling promotion Women of Wrestling (WOW).
-Top Tier (Coach Campanelli, Gloria Glitter and Kandi Krush) are the current champions in their first reign.
+The WOW World Trios Championship is a women's professional wrestling tag team championship created and promoted by the American professional wrestling promotion Women of Wrestling (WOW).
+Monsters & Metal (Chainsaw, Daisy Lane and Fury) are the current champions in their first reign.